jaytoday/MCPJungle/CONTRIBUTION.md

 ### Releasing

 Only project maintainers can create releases.
-The process is:
+The current process is:

-1. Update version numbers in relevant files
-2. Create a release branch
+1. A new release is always made from the `main` branch.
+Keep it up-to-date and clean.
-3. Create a tag for the release
+2. Create a tag for the release
-4. Build and publish artifacts using goreleaser
+3. Build and publish artifacts using goreleaser
-5. Create a GitHub release with release notes

 ### Community